SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 ## In Agile, _programmers_ write the tests

-I know I may be losing some of you already, so as a transparent appeal to authority, [here's the same message from Atlassian](https://www.atlassian.com/agile/software-development/testing) (the folks behind Jira, Confluence, Trello, Bitbucket, and more).
+I know I may be losing some of you already, so as a transparent appeal to authority, [here's the same message from Atlassian](https://www.atlassian.com/agile/software-development/testing) (the folks behind Jira, Confluence, Trello, and Bitbucket).

 This may have been enough to convince some of you, and if it did, great!
-There's no need for you to read through the rest of my long-winded post, then.
+There's no need for you to read through the rest of my long-winded post.

-If not, but it was enough to at least get your attention, I want to explore this a bit more than that Atlassian article, and provide some alternate takes as well as some observed cultural impacts I've seen in places that follow "mini-waterfall" (i.e. waterfall, but in Scrum).
+If not, but it was enough to at least get your attention, you might be wondering what else I could add.
+I wanted to explore this a bit more than that Atlassian article, and provide some alternate takes as well as some cultural impacts I've seen in places that follow "mini-waterfall" (i.e. waterfall, but in Scrum).
+I want to help others identify where there potential frustrations may be coming from, help them articulate the source of the problem to others, as well as provide a solution to anyone experiencing these problems.
+I also want to provide those that aren't testers with some insight into not just how these issues can affect the quality of the product, but also how they affect the _people_ in QA.

 ## Why